Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/high-performance-computing/2024-1-12-notes-spgrid.md

 If there's a TLB miss, the MMU will try to translate the memory in the page table.
 A page table hit will load the translation history to the TLB and read the page.
 A page table miss will result in a page fault.

 In the operating system course I took during college, the page fault can be only caused by swapping.
 A page fault will trigger the operating system to look for the corresponding page on the swap file on disk.
 But the page may not even exist if the `mmap` API is used.
 In this case, the OS will create a zero-initialized page on the memory.

+### Address Arithmetic

+SPGrid uses a special address encoding to traverse the data in Morton curve.
+The lower bits inside a memory page is encoded in the traditional C++ n-dimensional array.
+The higher bits are computed by interleaving the Cartesian coordinate.

+This memory encoding technique also supports storing multiple channels of data in the same SPGrid.
+In the original paper, channel data is stored in the geometric blocks.
+While each geometric block takes 1 page, a lagrer channel size will makes the lexicographical size of the geometric block smaller.